John Treloar (museum administrator): Post-war years

+Return to the Memorial

 Treloar returned to the AWM on 2 September 1946 and was formally discharged from the Army in 1947.
 At the time he believed he was suffering from bad health, but wanted to resume his work at the Memorial rather than enter hospital.
 Clarissa Treloar remained in Melbourne and their daughter Dawn moved to Canberra and took up a position in the Memorial's library.
 Treloar continued to work long hours in the years after the war.
 He lived in a cubby hole next to his office and signed the attendance book between walking from bed to his desk.
 Bean later claimed that Treloar had personally managed all areas of the Memorial other than its library.
 While Dawn provided him with company, family members and AWM staff believed that Treloar was lonely and did not have a social life.
 His letters to the official artists engaged by the AWM were frequently relaxed, however, and he became friends with Leslie Bowles and William Dargie.
 Although Treloar was a teetotaler and non-smoker, he occasionally shared wine and cigarettes with Dargie.

 The main challenges for the Memorial in the post-war years were integrating the World War II collections with those from World War I and securing funding to expand its building.
 Treloar did not seek to increase the Memorial's holdings of World War II artefacts beyond supporting the completion of works commissioned from the official war artists.
 As a result, the Memorial's collection of World War II memorabilia was inferior to that assembled during and after World War I, and many of its best-known items such as the bomber G for George were acquired as donations from the Government rather than through Treloar's efforts.
 It was not until October 1948 that the Government agreed to fund an expansion of the AWM after lobbying by Treloar and the Memorial's board.